shkendi/README-generater/starter/README.md

 ## Questions

-To see the code walkthrough use my GitHub link: https://github.com/https://github.com/shkendi
+To see the code walkthrough use my GitHub link: https://github.com/Shkendi Naqellari

-You can direct any questions or feedback at : test@test.com
+You can direct any questions or feedback at : test@latest.com

 ## License
-    Licensed under the MIT license.
+    Licensed under the GNU license.